joelarmah/agri-bot/README.md

 - **Video:** Live video feed broadcasted by the robot.
 - **Map:** Displays the real-time position of the robot on an interactive map.
-- **Velocity:** Control Angular and Linear velocity for precise robot movement.
-- **Joy Stick:** Intuitive control mechanism for robot navigation.
+- **Navigation:** Intuitive control mechanism for robot navigation.
-- **Navigation Menu:** Save and navigate to predefined locations with ease.

 ### Libraries